brkaisin/tio/README.md

 TIO is a pure data structure (an Algebraic Data Type) that describes effectful computations without executing them.
 Each TIO operation (like `map`, `flatMap`, `race`, etc.) builds up a tree of operations.
-The actual execution is handled by the `Runtime`, which interprets this tree using Promises.
+The actual execution is handled by the `Runtime`, which interprets this tree.

 This separation of description and execution means:
 - TIO is truly lazy and referentially transparent